KingsMentor/BlurHashExt/README.md

 Based Blurhash implementation is from https://github.com/woltapp/blurhash.

-This library work is focus on optimizing it on Android for faster placehold images.
+This library work is focus on optimizing it for Android usage.

 ![BlurHash Sample](https://github.com/KingsMentor/BlurHashExt/blob/master/Media/sample.gif)